JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/building-command.md

     	 *
     	 * @return
     	 */
-    	Signature getSignature(int arguments);
+    	Signature getSignature(int size);

     }

+* The  _getName()_ method provides the command name (word used in the shell as command).
-The most important method is `execute`, which will execute the set of instructions defining the iCasa command.
+* The _getDescription()_ method is called by the platform when users are looking for help of this command.
+* The _validate(JSONObject param, Signature signature)_ method is invoked to validate parameters provided to the command.
+The validation is realized against a command signature.
+* The _getSignature(int size)_ must return a command signature of the provided size .
+* The _execute(InputStream in, PrintStream out, JSONObject param)_ will execute the set of instructions defining the iCasa command.
+This method is called by the platform after invocation of _validate_ method and only if it returned true.
+The _in_ and _out_ parameter correspond to the standard input stream and output stream.
+The JSON object _param_ contains the values of command parameters and finally the _signature_ indicates which signature (if several exists) was used.

 <a name="Signature"></a>
 ### Command Signature

-Commands could have more than one signature.
-That is, it is possible that a command behaves different based on the parameters used when called.
-However, the signature is based only on the parameters number, since using the shell, the parameters are anonymous.

-In the command constructor, the setSignature(...) method should be called in order to register each signature.
-Even if the command does not receive parameters, an empty signature should be added.
-For example:
+An iCasa command __signature__ defines number and order of its parameters.
+When a command is used in the shell arguments are anonymous, iCasa platform determines the parameter correspondence only based in order.
+On the other hand, if the command is used in a script file, parameters are determined based on their names.

+Commands could have more than one signature, however signatures cannot contain the same number of parameters. _fr.liglab.adele.icasa.Signature_ class is presented in the next code snipped.
+To create a Signature only is necessary to provide an array of string corresponding to the name of parameters in the expected order.

+	public class Signature {

+		/**
+		 * The list of parameters for a given iCasaCommand signature.
+		 */
+		private final String[] parameters;

-    public MyCommand(){
+		public Signature(String[] params) {
-        Signature empty = new Signature(new String[0]));//Empty signature
-        Signature oneParam = new Signature(new String[]{"device-id"});//A signature with one parameter. setSignature(empty);
-        setSignature(oneParam);
+			this.parameters = params;
 		}

-Signatures are used calling commands using the shell and also using the iCasa script files.

-* Using the shell the parameters are anonymous, so the order of the parameters should be respected.
-* Using the scrips, the order is not important, but the parameter name should be respected.

-<a name="Implementation"></a>
-## Implementation using an abstract class.
-In order to facilitates the creation of iCasa Commands, an abstract implementation has been made.
-This facilitates for example the validation of each call.
-So, it is hardly recommended to extends such abstract class called `fr.liglab.adele.icasa.commands.impl.AbstractCommand`.
-This abstract class implements the _ICasaCommand_ interface.

-Using the abstract class, a command should be as follow:

-    package fr.liglab.adele.icasa.zones.command.impl;

-    //Imports section omitted.

 		/**
+		 * Get the list of parameters of this signature.
+		 *
-    *Prints in the console the list of zones.
+		 * @return the list of parameters.
 		 */
+		public String[] getParameters() {
+			return parameters;
+		}

+		...
+	}

+<a name="Implementation"></a>
+## iCasa Command Implementation
+In order to facilitate the creation of iCasa Commands, the abstract class _fr.liglab.adele.icasa.commands.impl.AbstractCommand_  is provided by the iCasa platform.
+This class implements the _ICasaCommand_ interface, it implements the _validate_ and _getSignature_ methods.

+A command implementation should extend the AbstractCommand and implements the _getName_, _getDescription_ and _execute_ methods.
+In addition, in the constructor of the implementation class must be defined the signatures of the command using the method _addSignature_.
+Finally, the implementation class must be annotated with the iPOJO annotations to expose itself as OSGi a service, this service will implement the right interface _ICasaCommand_.

+In order to illustrate how to create iCasa commands will show to different examples, the first one using no parameters, and other using parameters.

+<a name="Implementation_No_Parameters"></a>
+### Command without parameters

+The following command displays the list of current devices in the iCasa platform.
+It does not take any parameter.

-    @Component(name = "ShowZonesCommand")
+		@Component(name = "ShowDevicesCommand")
 		@Provides
-    @Instantiate(name="show-zones-command")
+		@Instantiate(name="show-devices-command")
-    public class ShowZonesCommand extends AbstractCommand {
+		public class ShowDevicesCommand extends AbstractCommand {

 			@Requires
 			private ContextManager manager;

 			/**
+			 * Get the name of the  Script and command gogo.
+			 *
-        *The command name.
+			 * @return The command name.
 			 */
-        private static final String NAME= "show-zones";
+			@Override

-        public ShowZonesCommand(){
+			public String getName() {
-            setSignature(EMPTY_SIGNATURE); //Signature with empty parameters.
+				return "show-devices";
 			}

+			public ShowDevicesCommand(){
+				addSignature(new Signature(new String[0])); // Adding an empty signature, without parameters
+			}

+			@Override
+			public Object execute(InputStream in, PrintStream out, JSONObject param, Signature signature) throws Exception {
+				out.println("Devices: ");
+				List<LocatedDevice> devices = manager.getDevices();
+				for (LocatedDevice locatedDevice : devices) {
+					out.println("Device " + locatedDevice);
+				}
+				return null;
+			}

+			@Override
+			public String getDescription(){
+				return "Shows the list of devices.\n\t" + super.getDescription();
+			}

+		}

+<a name="Implementation_Parameters"></a>
+### Command with parameters

+The following command displays the details of a particular device.

+		@Component(name = "ShowDeviceCommand")
+		@Provides
+		@Instantiate(name = "show-device-command")
+		public class ShowDeviceInfoCommand extends AbstractCommand {

+			@Requires
+			private ContextManager simulationManager;

+			public ShowDeviceInfoCommand(){
+				addSignature(new Signature(new String[]{"deviceId"})); // Adding a signatue with one parameter named deviceId
+			}

 			/**
 			 * Get the name of the  Script and command gogo.
 			 *
 			 * @return The command name.
 			 */
 			@Override
 			public String getName() {
-            return NAME;
+				return "show-device";
 			}

-        /**
-        * The execution of the command.
-        */
 			@Override
 			public Object execute(InputStream in, PrintStream out, JSONObject param, Signature signature) throws Exception {
+				String[] params = signature.getParameters();
+				String deviceId = param.getString(params[0]);
-            out.println("Zones: ");
+				out.println("Properties: ");
-            List<Zone> zones = manager.getZones();
-            for (Zone zone : zones) {
-                out.println("Zone " + zone.getId() + " : " + zone);
+				LocatedDevice device = simulationManager.getDevice(deviceId);
+				if (device==null) {
+					throw new IllegalArgumentException("Device ("+ deviceId +") does not exist");
 				}
+				Set<String> properties = device.getProperties();
+				for (String property : properties) {
+					out.println("Property: " + property + " - Value: " +device.getPropertyValue(property));
+				}
 				return null;
 			}
-        /**
-        * This method should be overrided to be used when displaying the command help.
-        */

 			@Override
 			public String getDescription(){
-            return "Shows the list of zones.\n\t" + super.getDescription();
+				return "Shows the information of a device.\n\t" + super.getDescription();
 			}

 		}

-<a name="Parameters"></a>
-### Command parameters

-The method to implement is `execute`.
-This method receives four parameters:

-* InputStream in: Usually it is the standard input stream.
-* OutputStream out: Usually it is the standard ouptut stream, to print in the console for example the result, or the execution progress.
-* JSONObject param: It is the parameters in a JSON format.
-* Signature signature: It is the signature used when calling the execute.

-The abstract class has validated that the passed parameters is conformed with the given signature.

 <a name="Usage"></a>
 ## iCasa Command Usage